Computer-based Case Simulations

 In evaluating case performance, the domains of diagnosis (including physical examination and appropriate diagnostic tests), therapy, monitoring, timing, sequencing, and location are considered.

+In this case, a 65-year-old man is brought to the emergency department by ambulance because of acute chest pain and respiratory distress.
+From the chief complaints, the differential diagnosis is broad; however, the comprehensive history narrows the differential.
 The patient had an acute onset of right-sided chest pain 10 minutes before the ambulance arrived.
 He rates the pain as an 8 on a 10-point scale.
 The pain is excruciating, sharp, and increases with respiration.

 The patient appears pale and in marked respiratory distress.
 He is moaning and holding his hands over the right side of his chest.
 Vital signs show tachypnea, tachycardia, and low blood pressure.
 Physical examination shows no breath sounds; there is tracheal deviation, jugular venous distention, hyperresonance to percussion on the right side of the chest, faint heart sounds, and weak peripheral pulses.
 The skin is pale, cool, and diaphoretic.
 The remainder of the physical examination is unremarkable.
 The patient's illness, at this point, seems most consistent with an intrathoracic process.